-- Smoking materials must be extinguished prior to entering upon any PCC property without exception.
-All tobacco products in use must be disposed of appropriately prior to entering upon any PCC property, which includes exiting a vehicle.
+- Smoking materials must be extinguished before entering any PCC property without exception.
+All tobacco products in use must be disposed of appropriately before entering upon any PCC property, which includes exiting a vehicle.
 Improper disposal includes:

 - Anything that creates fire hazards.

-- The tobacco free policy may not apply to specific activities used in connection with the practice of cultural activities by American Indians that are in accordance with the American Indian Religious Freedom Act.
-All ceremonial use exceptions must be approved in advance by the President of Portland Community College or designee.
+- The tobacco-free policy may not apply to specific activities used in connection with the practice of cultural activities by American Indians that are in accordance with the American Indian Religious Freedom Act.
+All ceremonial use exceptions must be approved in advance by the President of Portland Community College or the designee.

 - The enforcement of these rules and regulations is the responsibility of Public Safety personnel with the voluntary assistance of members of the College community.
 Assistive acts include providing informational materials on smoking policies and verbal warnings.